-When you file for divorce in Texas your goal is the same as every other person who has ever done that: to get divorced.
+When you file for divorce in Texas, your goal is the same as every other person who has ever done that: to get divorced.
 However, there is more than one path that you can take to get divorced.
-What you need to keep in mind is that while all the paths can lead to a divorce, your experience during the divorce, as well as the results of the case at its conclusion, can vary tremendously.
+It would help if you kept in mind that while all the paths can lead to a divorce, your experience during the divorce and the results of the case at its conclusion can vary tremendously.

-If you have been reading our blog posts for any length of time you probably are aware of most these methods of divorcing in Texas.
-However, we have never shared all of this information with you in one space in a "compare and contrast" type article.
-That will change today as I would like to go over with you some of the most important pieces of information that you could ever learn about divorce- the different ways that you can achieve that goal.
+If you have been reading our blog posts for any time, you probably are aware of most of these methods of divorcing in Texas.
+However, we have never shared all of this information in a "compare and contrast" type article with you in one space.
+That will change today as I would like to go over with you some of the most critical pieces of information that you could ever learn about divorce- the different ways you can achieve that goal.

-No two divorces are the same, so you may find that for your case one method will likely be what works best.
-In other cases, the circumstances will force your hand and put you into a situation where you have to go about getting your divorce in a certain way.
+No two divorces are the same, so you may find that one method will likely be what works best for your case.
+In other cases, the circumstances will force your hand and put you into a situation where you have to get your divorce in a certain way.

-The two basic paths that your divorce can take: mediation or court
+The two primary paths that your divorce can take: mediation or court

-You could also break theses options down to mediate or litigate.
-Most divorces in Texas conclude not in a courtroom, but in a meditation room.
-Mediation is a process where you and your attorney as well as your spouse and their attorney will select an independent, third party family law attorney to help you all settle the issues of your case.
-Most of the time, you all will go to the mediator's office and will go to separate rooms with your attorneys.
+You could also break these options down to mediate or litigate.
+Most divorces in Texas conclude not in a courtroom but a meditation room.
+Mediation is a process where you and your attorney, as well as your spouse and their attorney, will select an independent, third-party family law attorney to help you all settle the issues of your case.
+Most of the time, you all will go to the mediator's office and go to separate rooms with your attorneys.
 The mediator will act like a ping pong ball bouncing back and forth between your rooms to spur discussion and negotiation.
 A mediated settlement agreement will be the result of your mediation session if any settlements can be reached.

 In Texas today, most family courts require mediation before a trial.
 Doing so not only allows you and your spouse to have more control over the outcome of your case but also keeps the judge's docket from busting at the seams.
-Courts are swamped with divorce and child custody cases and anything that the judge can do to keep his docket tidier, he or she will likely do.
+Courts are swamped with divorce and child custody cases, and they will likely do anything that the judge can do to keep his docket tidier.
 Don't be surprised to have your judge order you back to mediation even if you have already attended.
-If you are only a few issues away from a complete settlement all it may take to complete your case would be another crack at it in the mediation room.
+If you are only a few issues away from a complete settlement, all it may take to complete your case would be another crack at it in the mediation room.

 A breakdown of the different methods of divorce in Texas